 Chicago Public Library provides access to all through its collections, programs, facilities and resources.
 We strive to serve our patrons effectively by providing a welcoming and safe environment.
 We ask that visitors help us to maintain an atmosphere that is conducive to learning and community engagement by following our Library Use Guidelines.

-- Leave a vulnerable adult or a child under the age of 11 unattended.
+- Leave a vulnerable adult or child unattended.

 - Take photographs or videos of library users without their permission.

 - Sleep, eat or drink (except for covered beverages).

 - Enter the library with hygiene conditions or unsanitary belongings that interfere with the use of the library by other patrons or staff.

 - Enter the library without shoes or clothing covering both your upper and lower torso.

 - Remove shoes or clothing while inside the library.

 - Solicit, distribute leaflets or post notices without permission from CPL management.